Shop

 What Makes a Floor Mid-Century Modern?

 If there's one floor that screams mid-century modern, it's this.
-Mocha Bamboo's lightly carbonized amber tone is the exact color you'd find in a restored 1960s Eichler home.
-The warm brown has depth without darkness—rich enough to anchor a room, light enough to keep it open.
+Taos from the MSI Everlife Studio collection lays down a honey-toned warm oak—the exact glow you'd find in a restored 1960s Eichler home.
+The amber-honey color has depth without darkness, rich enough to anchor a room yet light enough to keep it open and airy.

 Best For:

-Living rooms, dens, mid-century restorations, open-concept spaces, and homes with Eames or Danish furniture.
+Living rooms, dens, kitchens, mid-century restorations, open-concept spaces, and homes with Eames or Danish furniture.

 Pairs Well With: